 Whenever a commissionable sale occurs, NetSuite will calculate the commission amounts based on each sales rep commission plan, and then apply the contribution % of each of them on their commission.
 If a commission of 100$ is calculated for a sales rep that has contributed to the sale for 50%, he will get 50$ of commissions.

-- If anything else on the sale transaction should have an impact on the rate to be used to calculate the commission, it should be considered in the commission schedule, possibly using commissionable item searches categorization, instead of trying to adjust the sales rep contribution%, since contributions also impact quotas and forecast.
+- Every commission feature having an impact on the rate should be used to calculate the commission and added to the schedule.
+We suggest using commissionable item searches categorization, instead of trying to adjust the sales rep contribution %, since contributions also impact quotas and forecasts.

 - If using sales rep as criteria on a commissionable item search, it is not just any sales rep on the team, it is the primary one.

-These were just a few of the many guidelines for NetSuite commission’s module so if you have any questions or would like a few more tips & tricks or information about NetSuite and if it’s right for your business please feel free to contact us.
+These are just a few of the many guidelines for NetSuite commission’s module.
+If you have any questions or would like more information about NetSuite tips and tricks, and if it’s right for your business goals, please feel free to contact us.